ManuUseGitHub/atext-wordz/README.md

 fs.readFile( "./demo/demo.txt" , "utf8" , ( err , text ) => {

+  // We will use byStr ~ Sort // visit : https://www.npmjs.com/package/bystr-sort
   const sortString = ` by number of a > than b's `;

   const cbOnNewWord = ( word ) => {

-    // TODO: make first sector actions on new word found };
+    // TODO: make first sector actions on new word found

+  };

   const options = {  sortString , cbOnNewWord };